 The Leesa Legend and Sleep Number Innovation Series mattresses are luxury beds.
 The Legend is a 6-layer hybrid mattress with a medium-firm feel, while the Innovation Series are foam airbeds with firmnesses that range from soft to medium-firm.

 What these two beds share in common is that they have generous foam layers atop their supportive base layers.
-These plush layers of foam deliver exceptional pressure relief, ideal for side sleepers.
+These plush layers of foam deliver exceptional pressure relief, ideal in a top mattress for side sleepers.

 However, only the Legend has zoned support, with extra cushion at the shoulders and hips and greater support along the body’s trunk.
 This combination of give and support is perfect for stomach sleepers who may experience sagging as a result of the Innovation’s thick foam layers.
 And with two layers of supportive innerspring coils, the Legend is better for most heavy sleepers.